Columnist, freelance writer, poet. With more than a half-century behind me, I've learned a lot through trial and error.

 Understanding How Illnesses and Injuries Affect Sales

 Imagine what a trip to the grocery store would be like for my daughter with the injury to her foot and three children to keep in line.
-My daughter's youngest child is only two years old and picking her up could cause my daughter to rip her stitches.
+My daughter's youngest child is only two years old, and picking her up could cause my daughter to rip her stitches.
 As you can imagine, with all that going on, the prospect of starving to death can be a little more appealing than the thought of going to the grocery store.
-However, she didn't have the option of going to the grocery store because she can't get around.
-She called everybody she knew that lived nearby to her but nobody could help her.
-I live two and a half hours away and I don't have a car so I couldn't help her either.
+However, she didn't have the option of going to the grocery store because she couldn't get around.
+She called everybody she knew that lived nearby, but nobody could help her.
+I live two and a half hours away, and I don't have a car, so I couldn't help her either.
 What could we do?

 Advertising and Marketing to Reach Potential Customers

 After the completion of your store's website and application, let people know that it's up and running.
-Have the cashiers hand a flyer to every customer with a large coupon for first time users discounting an item every family has to have.
+Have the cashiers hand a flyer to every customer with a large coupon for first-time users discounting an item every family has to have.
 Make sure the cashiers mention the savings.
-Send these coupon flyers to every household in the delivery area and to all households within a twenty-five or thirty mile radius outside the delivery area.
+Send these coupon flyers to every household in the delivery area and to all households within a 25 or 30-mile radius outside the delivery area.
 Offer a different coupon for people who download the app.
 Emphasize the free personal shopper and delivery service on the advertisement pages of church bulletins for people within the delivery area.
-Ask non competing local business owners such as daycare centers, clinics, and gyms to place a flyer on their bulletin boards.
+Ask non-competing local business owners, such as daycare centers, clinics, and gyms, to place a flyer on their bulletin boards.
 These flyers should emphasize the free personal shopper and pick-up service available.
-Offer one free item on a recipe list, if all the other items are purchased.
+Offer one free item on a recipe list if all the other items are purchased.
 If you build it, they will click.